 - Adheres to CASA of East Tennessee personnel policy and procedures and court policy and procedures.
 Acts as a role model both within and outside court.
 Cultivates relationships with attorneys who serve as Guardians ad litem and attorneys who represent parents/guardians.

 - Possesses the ability to work cooperatively and collaboratively with all people in the child welfare system, i.e., judicial staff, service providers, DCS, foster parents.

 - Demonstrates an attitude of respectful, non-judgmental, and empathetic behavior toward the families and children we serve, being sensitive to values and beliefs of different cultures.

-- Represents CASA of East Tennessee in a professional manner at Court and in the community.
-Exhibits a professional manner in dealing with others and works to maintain constructive working relationships.
+- Represents CASA of East Tennessee in a professional manner in dealing with others and works to build and maintain constructive working relationships.

-- Maintains a positive and respectful approach both verbally and in writing with supervisors, colleagues, and individuals inside and outside the Court.
+- Maintains a positive and respectful approach both verbally and in writing with supervisors, colleagues, and individuals inside and outside court.